zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 The title of issue 1884 is edited for the first time, to reflect the command syntax change from `pip install --download` to `pip download`.
 (This is almost four years after the new command was actually implemented.)

-Issue 7325, [Disallow execution of setup.py when "pip download \-\-no-deps someproject"](https://github.com/pypa/pip/issues/7325) is opened on the Pip bug tracker.
-(This is one of many duplicates, mentioned here primarily because it's one that Brendan Dolan-Gavitt cited.)
+[Pip issue 7325](https://github.com/pypa/pip/issues/7325), 'Disallow execution of setup.py when "pip download \-\-no-deps someproject"', is opened.

 ### April 2020

-Issue 7995, "[`pip download --no-deps --no-binary` does some unwanted build steps](https://github.com/pypa/pip/issues/7995)" is opened on the Pip bug tracker.
+[Pip issue 7995](https://github.com/pypa/pip/issues/7995), "`pip download --no-deps --no-binary` does some unwanted build steps" is opened.
 A choice quote:

 > > Is there any case where it is useful to collect dependencies when `--no-deps` is specified?
 >